FinnTheHero/Pong/README.md

 ## Play

 ### From releases
-Install latest release executable, make sure you have Raylib installed and run the game
+Download the executable from the latest release, make sure you have Raylib installed, and run the game.

 ### Build Pong